 Ask a friend, roommate, or classmate to keep you accountable to your goals and fight against distractions.
 Here are some ways a friend can help:

-- Give your phone or laptop to a friend to hold onto when you are studying.
+- Give your phone or laptop to a friend or roommate to hold onto when you are studying.

 - Try studying with a friend or group to hold each other accountable to staying on task.